-2.130 FAMILY LAW CONFIDENTIAL PERSONAL INFORMATION
+2.130 CONFIDENTIAL PERSONAL INFORMATION IN FAMILY LAW AND CERTAIN PROTECTIVE ORDER PROCEEDINGS

 - (1) Definitions.
-As used in this rule: - (a) "Confidential personal information" means a party's or a party's child's Social Security number; date of birth; driver license number; former legal names; and employer's name, address, and telephone number. - (b) "Confidential Information Form" (CIF) means a document substantially in the form provided in UTCR Form 2.130.1. - (c) "Inspect" means the ability to review and copy a CIF to the same extent as any other document contained in a court file. - (d) "Document" has the same meaning as used in UTCR 21.010(2).
+As used in this rule: - (a) "Confidential personal information" means a party's or a party's child's Social Security number; date of birth; driver license number; former legal names; and employer's name, address, and telephone number. - (b) "Confidential Information Form" (CIF) means a document substantially in the form provided in UTCR Form 2.130.1. - (c) "Inspect" means the ability to review and copy a CIF to the same extent as any other document contained in a court file.